DrFarukAydin/data-science-portfolio/README.md

     - [Customer Segmentation for Life Insurance](https://github.com/DrFarukAydin/data-science-portfolio/blob/main/end-to-end-projects/insurance_customer_segmentation.ipynb): In this work, severity of customer claims are predicted using sci-kit learn classification algorithms.
 8 class of customer responses are classified.
 Pairwise classification is applied to increase accuracy score and 84% accuracy is achieved.

     - [Prediction of Insurance Charges](https://github.com/DrFarukAydin/data-science-portfolio/blob/main/end-to-end-projects/insurance_predict_charges.ipynb): In this work, the dataset can be used to predict insurance charges using ML regression algorithms based on the age, sex, and BMI of a customer.
 81% R2 score is achieved.
 Finally, a pipeline is created to automate the preprocessing and modelling steps for the end users.

+    - [Life Expectancy Analysis](https://github.com/DrFarukAydin/data-science-portfolio/blob/main/end-to-end-projects/insurance_life_expectancy.ipynb): The factors affecting life expectancy is analysed.
+Regression algorithms are implemented to predict life expectancy and a pipeline is created to automate the processes.
+93.9% R2 score is achieved.

 - ### Data Collection, Merging and Data Cleaning (Jupyter-Python)